 The next stage after the damaged tooth removal and bone graft (if you need one) is placing the dental implant.
 To do this, your dentist makes an incision to expose the bone and puts the metal implant post deep into the bone.
 At this stage, you will still have a gap where your tooth is missing.
 Your dentist will place a temporary denture for appearance.
 Once the metal implant post is placed, osseointegration begins.
 This is a process where the jawbone grows into the surface of the implant and can take several months to complete.
 After osseointegration complete, your dentist will place the abutment, which is a small connector post that will hold your new tooth.
 The final stage, after the abutment is placed, is placing the crown, which is the tooth-looking part.
 You can choose between a removable crown and a fixed crown.

 Each stage of dental implant surgery is done in separate appointments.
 After each appointment, you should be able to leave the hospital or clinic right away.
-However, you should stay in Calle Guayubin Olivo for at least 2 weeks for completion of the work and the initial recovery and follow-up checkups.
+However, you should stay in Calle Guayubin Olivo for at least 2 weeks for completion of the work, the initial recovery time, and follow-up checkups.